 Non-interest (Islamic) banking prohibits trading in foreign exchange.
 This is against the background of the fact that Islam forbids speculation.
-For IIFS seeking to hedge their obligations (and not benefit for speculative purposes), there are products that allow Islamic banks to secure the right to exchange one currency
+For IIFS seeking to hedge their obligations (and not benefit for speculative purposes), there are products that allow Islamic banks to secure the right to exchange one currency for a different currency on an agreed date, at an agreed rate.
+The product is floated through the issuance of unilateral promises (Wa'd) by the relevant parties.

-Although Forward transactions play a very important role in facilitating imports and exports, the Islamic Financial Services Board (IFSB, 2008), posit that Islamic banks cannot enter into a forward sale/purchase agreement; however, it can enter into a promise to sell/purchase agreement in order to sell/purchase foreign currencies in future.
-Guidelines issued by a Shari'ah Advisors are followed at the time of execution of these transactions.
-At the moment, there is no Shari'ahcompliant derivative instrument in the market.
+Although Forward transactions play a very important role in facilitating imports and exports, the Islamic Financial Services Board (IFSB, 2008), posit that Islamic banks cannot enter into a forward sale/purchase agreement; however, it can enter into a promise to sell/purchase agreement to sell/purchase foreign currencies in future.
+Guidelines issued by Shari'ah Advisors are followed at the time of execution of these transactions.
+Currently, there is no Shari'ah-compliant derivative instrument in the market.